-Cut to a few laters later, when I was living in Ringgold, GA.
+Cut to a few laters later, when I was living in Ringgold, Georgia.
 The crew I was gaming and creating with also fell in love with her, and it was Mark Swafford who originally suggested that the creating side of what we were up to should be called Evil Beagle Studios.
-We didn't wind up getting into serious publishing, but a lot of good stuff came out of that time (including major improvements to my Shaintar setting).
+We didn't wind up getting into serious publishing, but a lot of good stuff came out of that time.
 Stu Adams, for Origins a couple of years later, made up some T-shirts and buttons featuring the above image, and many people wore that stuff with amused pride.

 Sadly, the old girl's not with us anymore (she had over 20 years, so not a bad run, really), but her legacy lives on.

 Okay, so that's where the name came from.
 Now, what's this really all about?